JerilynFranz/python-env-bootstrap/README.rst

 else (highly recommended).

 It does not try to be a build system or a project kickstarter.
 It does one thing and does it pretty well: Get the environment for the developer up and running.
-If you need additional things done such as running post-environment install actions, they are easily added to it using the 'run_command' function.
+If you need additional things done such as running post-environment install actions, they are easily added to it using the 'run_command' function so as to keep the 'one-stop-setup' vibe.

 Why not just use pip -r requirements.txt?